 All student musicians are welcome in the Music Department, which offers courses, ensembles, and lessons in a variety of musical traditions, including Western art music, jazz, African Music, Chinese music, Scottish piping, and many others.
-General students should consider the basic music theory courses (Music Theory I or Basic Musicianship), Music Appreciation, World Music, African Music and topics courses.
+General students should consider enrolling in Music Appreciation, Theory I, or African Music.
 Students should feel free to ask the faculty about the musical background required for other courses in the music department.

 Students considering the major or minor programs should 1) register for Theory I (Theory I is a prerequisite for most other music major and minor courses), 2) consult the Catalog regarding departmental prerequisites, and 3) arrange an appointment with one of the full-time music faculty for advising.
-Note: Theory I is taught only in the fall semester, and serves as an ideal introduction to both the music major and minor, and to the College.
-If you already have a strong theory and ear-training background you may be able to consider beginning the theory sequence at an advanced level (after consultation with a theory faculty member.)
+Note: We offer Theory I only in the fall semester, and it serves as an ideal introduction to both the music major and minor, and to the College.
+If you already have a strong theory and ear-training background you may be able to consider beginning the theory sequence at an advanced level (after consultation with a theory faculty member).

-Ensembles – Credit will be applied after the completion of 2 consecutive semesters of the same studio instruction and/or ensemble participation.
-Please refer to the college catalog for more detailed information on lessons and ensembles, and the award of credit for participation
+Ensembles – Credit will be applied after the completion of two consecutive semesters of the same studio instruction and/or ensemble participation.
+Please refer to the college catalog for more detailed information on lessons and ensembles, and the award of credit for participation in: